 Nagoya City Science museum is one of the most informative places for every age-group.
 It is an interesting world of knowledge, especially for the students.
-The museum has a huge globe situated between two rectangular shaped buildings which host the largest planetarium of the world and this globe which is silvery in colour is really attractive.
+The museum has a huge globe situated between two rectangular shaped buildings which host the largest planetarium in the world and this globe which is silvery in colour is really attractive.

 There are some models of trains and space shuttles displayed outside.
 The building with globe has a beautiful huge fountain and a park in front of it.
 There are many exhibits and experiments that we can see and sometimes could do to enjoy and understand things by ourselves.